KaveeshaW/Environmental-Sustainability/README.md

 # Environmental-Sustainability
-A document that was created during a pitch competition for environmental sustainability in Chicago
+A document that was created during a ThinkChicago pitch competition focusing on environmental sustainability

 Appendix (cannot be accessed through the pdf so added it to the readme)